jonge-democraten/janeus/README.md

 Janeus
 ===

-Janeus implements LDAP-related functionality for sites of the Jonge Democraten, especially a feature that allows users in LDAP to login and get administrator permissions in Django.
+Janeus implements LDAP-related functionality for sites of the Jonge Democraten, especially an authentication backend that allows users in LDAP to login and get permissions in Django.

 The application is open source and licensed with the MIT license.
 While the implementation is obviously tailored to the LDAP configuration of the Jonge Democraten, modifying the source code should be pretty straightforward.

+While originally developed for Python 2, we now support and test on Python 3.

 Installation
 ---

-First install the application in your virtualenv installation:
+Install the application in your virtualenv installation:

 `pip install -e git+https://github.com/jonge-democraten/janeus#egg=janeus`

-If you are using Python 3, you may want to install a fork of python-ldap first:

-`pip install -e git+https://github.com/rbarrois/python-ldap@py3#egg=python-ldap`

 Configuration
 ---

-In your `settings.py` file, you need to set at least `JANEUS_SERVER` (LDAP server, e.g. `ldap://127.0.0.1:389/`), `JANEUS_DN` (username) and `JANEUS_PASS`.
+In your `settings.py` file, you need to set at least `JANEUS_SERVER`, `JANEUS_DN` (username) and `JANEUS_PASS`.
-This allows the application to connect to your LDAP server.
+This allows Janeus to connect to your LDAP server.

-To configure the authentication backend, you need to add `janeus` to `INSTALLED_APPS` in `settings.py`.
+If you want to use the authentication backend, you need to add `janeus` to `INSTALLED_APPS` in `settings.py`.
-You must add `janeus.backend.JaneusBackend` to `AUTHENTICATION_BACKENDS`.
+You also need to add `janeus.backend.JaneusBackend` to `AUTHENTICATION_BACKENDS`.
+The authentication backend requires the django-sites framework (installed and in `INSTALLED_APPS`).
 Janeus is compatible with Django 1.7 migrations.

 An example of these settings in `settings.py`: